CP1404/Practicals/README.md

 Not all solutions are provided.
 Not all provided solutions are complete.
-E.g., a question may require pseudocode and code, but its solution may only have code.
+E.g., a question may require extra functionality, but its solution may only have the base code.
 This is on purpose.

 > [!IMPORTANT]